RubyRaven6/rubys-patchsite/tutorials/how_to_add_hack.md

 +   └── patches.zip
 ```
 ### Visuals
+1. First, you must create your ROM Patching folder.
+This can be done two ways:
+    - In the root of your fork, use the python script `python3 scripts/new_hack.py name` where `name` is your hack name **with no spaces**.
-1. Duplicate the `hacks/template` folder and rename it to match the name of your game, **with no spaces**.
+    - Duplicate the `hacks/template` folder and rename it to match the name of your game, **with no spaces**.
-    > Note: This will also be part of the pages URL.
+    > Note: Your hack name will also be part of the pages URL.
 2. Inside your new folder, open `config.js` and edit it with your hack’s `title:` and the ROM `base:` used for your patches.
 3. Within this same file, the `discord:`, `github:`, `pokécommunity:` and/or `reddit:` fields can be filled with links in order to display buttons for each on your patching page.
 4. Add a high-resolution logo for your hack to your folder, named `logo.png`.
 This will appear at the top of your hack’s page.